ouspg/ouspg.github.io/content/guides/laboratories/index.md

 ### Windows

-Only some of the tools will be directly available on Windows, but you can alternatively use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) instead of the full-blown virtual machine.
-Install tools like in the regular Linux machine.
+Only some of the tools will be directly available on Windows, but you can alternatively use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) instead of the full-blown virtual machine, and install in there like in regular Linux.

 ### Other